sish1ka/2-Channel-Mixed-Signal-Data-Acquisition-PCB/README.md

 > **Note:** Refer to the KiCad schematic for the complete electrical pin assignments and net names.

+### Power

+The board does not include an onboard voltage regulator.
+The 3.3 V rail (STM32 VDD/VDDA, MCP6004 V+) is supplied externally through **J4 pin 1**, which is expected to be driven directly from a regulated 3.3 V source — for example, the 3.3 V pin available on many common USB-to-UART adapters (FTDI FT232RL, CP2102, etc.), or a bench supply.
+This was a deliberate simplification to reduce component count on a first custom board; a future revision could add an onboard LDO (e.g. AMS1117-3.3) to accept a single unregulated 5 V input instead.

 ### Circuit Parameters

 | Parameter        |                Value |